 1998: Coordinated the selection of CB Duane Starks with the Ravens’ first pick (10th overall)…Starks tied for the NFL’s INT lead among rookies that year (equaling Charles Woodson’s 5)…Starks then added 5 more thefts in his second season and led the Ravens with 6 picks in 2000, including a 49-yard INT for a TD against the NY Giants in Super Bowl XXXV.

-1997: In their second draft, the Ravens picked eventual four-time Pro Bowl LB Peter Boulware, LB Jamie Sharper, S Kim Herring and C Jeff Mitchell – all of whom became starters against the Giants in the Super Bowl XXXV victory…Boulware, the Ravens’ No. 2 all-time sacks leader (70, behind OLB Terrell Suggs - 106.5), was the consensus choice for NFL Defensive Rookie of the Year and led the AFC in sacks (15) in 2001.
+1997: In their second draft, the Ravens picked eventual four-time Pro Bowl LB Peter Boulware, LB Jamie Sharper, S Kim Herring and C Jeff Mitchell – all of whom became starters vs. the Giants in the Super Bowl XXXV victory…Boulware, the Ravens’ No. 2 all-time sacks leader (70, behind OLB Terrell Suggs – 114.5), was the consensus choice for NFL Defensive Rookie of the Year and led the AFC in sacks (15) in 2001.

-1991-95: (with Cleveland) First position in the Browns’ front office was as a special assignment scout…Two years later (1993), Newsome was promoted to a very comprehensive assignment – assistant to the head coach (Bill Belichick)/offense/pro personnel…In 1994, Newsome was named the Browns’ director of pro personnel…Although he continued to help on the field, Newsome provided detailed studies on other NFL players and recommended which players the Browns should try to acquire.
+1991-95: (with Cleveland) Newsome’s first position in the Browns’ front office was as a special assignment scout…Two years later (1993), Newsome was promoted to a very comprehensive assignment – assistant to the head coach (Bill Belichick)/offense/pro personnel…In 1994, Newsome was named the Browns’ director of pro personnel…Although he continued to help on the field, Newsome provided detailed studies on other NFL players and recommended which players the Browns should try to acquire.

-NFL PLAYER: 1978-90: (with Cleveland) Newsome retired after 13 years as a premier NFL tight end…Entering 2015, his 662 receptions and 7,980 receiving yards both rank fifth most all time by a TE (each mark also stands as the most ever by any player in Browns history)…Newsome also caught 47 career touchdown passes, fourth most in Browns annals…Newsome ended his career as the fourth-leading NFL receiver of all time…He earned three Pro Bowls (1981, 1984-85) and was a four-time winner of the Cleveland Touchdown Club’s Offensive Player of the Year award (1978, 1981 and 1983-84)…His streak of 150-consecutive games with a catch by a TE is the second longest in NFL history (Tony Gonzalez, 211)…Winner of the 1990 Byron “Whizzer” White Award as the NFL’s top community volunteer…Newsome, who was named to the All-NFL team of the 1980’s (second team), consistently received All-AFC and All-NFL honors throughout his career…He was a 1978 No. 1 draft choice (23rd overall), along with LB Clay Matthews (12th overall), and the two are among an elite group of Browns to have played for three decades…The others are Gene Hickerson (1958-60, 62-73), Dick Schafrath (1959-71) and Don Cockroft (1968-80)…Until former Ravens TE Shannon Sharpe broke his records in 2001, Newsome’s pro career was the most productive of any TE in NFL history…Newsome was inducted into the Pro Football Hall of Fame in 1999…Calvin Hill (RB - Dallas, Washington, Cleveland), a close friend of his, introduced Newsome at the induction ceremony.
+1978-90: (with Cleveland) Newsome retired after 13 years as a premier NFL tight end…Entering 2017, his 662 receptions and 7,980 receiving yards both rank fifth most all time by a TE (each mark also stands as the most ever by any player in Browns history)…Newsome also caught 47 career touchdown passes, fourth most in Browns annals…Newsome ended his career as the fourth-leading NFL receiver of all time…He earned three Pro Bowls (1981, 1984-85) and was a four-time winner of the Cleveland Touchdown Club’s Offensive Player of the Year award (1978, 1981 and 1983-84)…His streak of 150-consecutive games with a catch by a TE is the second longest in NFL history (Tony Gonzalez, 211)…Winner of the 1990 Byron “Whizzer” White Award as the NFL’s top community volunteer…Newsome, who was named to the All-NFL team of the 1980’s (second team), consistently received All-AFC and All-NFL honors throughout his career…He was a 1978 No. 1 draft choice (23rd overall), along with LB Clay Matthews (12th overall), and the two are among an elite group of Browns to have played for three decades…The others are Gene Hickerson (1958-60, 62-73), Dick Schafrath (1959-71) and Don Cockroft (1968-80)…Until former Ravens TE Shannon Sharpe broke his records in 2001, Newsome’s pro career was the most productive of any TE in NFL history…Newsome was inducted into the Pro Football Hall of Fame in 1999…Calvin Hill (RB - Dallas, Washington, Cleveland), a close friend of his, introduced Newsome at the induction ceremony.